 This is a lovely piece of corporate sponsored good citizenship modeling.

-It is somewhat culturally inappropriate for US in a number of ways.
-You don’t poke a woman you don’t know on the bus (tho you could offer your seat if you felt moved).
+It is somewhat culturally inappropriate for the US in a number of ways.
+You don’t poke a woman you don’t know on the bus (though you could offer your seat if you felt moved).
 It is a guy always giving to somehow disempowered women.

 And if we can see past these problems and get to the deeper message: generosity – particularly regular small generosity, is a highly desirable cultural attribute.

 Curiously with almost 5 million Youtube views of this video, it points to a Thai language dominated and apparently uninteresting website.

 On the most disturbing side there is this piece from Syria.

 This Save the Children fundraiser has already exceeded it’s $100K goal.